onweru/browse/CONTRIBUTING.md

-# Contributing to Mainroad
+# Contributing to Browse

-**Mainroad** welcomes contributions and corrections.
+**Browse** welcomes contributions and corrections.
 Before contributing, please make sure you have read the guidelines below.
 If you're a newcomer to open source and you haven't contributed to other projects or used [Git](https://git-scm.com/) before, you should make yourself familiar before proceeding.

 ## Issues

-The [issue tracker](https://github.com/vimux/mainroad/issues) is the preferred channel for bug reports and features requests, but please respect the following restrictions:
+The [issue tracker](https://github.com/onweru/browse/issues) is the preferred channel for bug reports and features requests, but please respect the following restrictions:

 ### General requirements